SVMP/svmp.github.io/_posts/2014-05-16-SVMP-1_4_0-released.md

 * Added command line tool option to wipe all session token entries for a user
 * Added a 60 second timeout to client socket connections to [work around problem with svmpd](https://github.com/SVMP/svmp-server/commit/1c8e416b1c608b04600ae65daa5ffa135af4eda7)
 * Improved config file documentation
+* Fixed schema error if using too new a version of the mongoose module by pinning the old version

 VM